jsangmeister/splittermond-tracker/README.md

 # Splittermond Tracker

-A helper tool to track your spent focus, life & splinter points and support the management of them.
+A helper tool to track your spent focus, life & splinter points and support the in-play character handling of your [Splittermond](https://www.splittermond.de) characters.

 ## Installation